Matt-Jones-Developer/ultimate_password_generator/README.md

 ## Overview

 I was assigned the task of building a password generator web app.
-The starter code had a basic GUI design which I developed and improved upon by adding my own styling and images.
+The starter code had a basic GUI design which I developed and improved upon by adding my own styling, icons and images.
 I wanted to make the app really 'pop' so I used modern colours, created a blurred filter background of a cryptographic code image, added a simple navbar, header and footer.

-I wanted to offer a simple log-in feature that allows a user to 'dummy log-in' to set a custom welcome message to the user.
-It is something I learnt whilst studying JavaScript intro tutorials that were provided by the bootcamp, so thought it would be a great opportunity to add some flair points to the project.
-The final version of this app will have a working backend data base - enabling users to actually login, register and create usernames and passwords.
+I wanted to offer a user log-in feature that allows a user to 'dummy log-in' to set a custom welcome message to the user.
+It is something I learnt whilst studying JavaScript intro tutorials that were provided at the start of bootcamp, so thought it would be a great opportunity to add some flair points to the project.
+The final version of this app will have a working backend data base - enabling users to actually register, login and create usernames and passwords.
 This is a future update, coming soon.

-I hated how the alerts/prompts immediately locked out the page, so I felt the addition of a 'get started button' was a necessity.
+I asked my family to test this app, an older member said they didn't really 'get how to use it' so I wanted to make the app user proof and walk them through everything with plenty of feedback.
+May be a bit overkill, but I feel it was part of my UX work to add better features.

+Although the 'get started' button IS an extra step, I think it makes it more enjoyable to and easier to use.
+I like that if you make a mistake you can simply repeat the get started before any passwords are generated.

 I still have the prompts and alerts (as per the criteria) so I hope this will not affect my grade.
-It was a UX design choice that I had to make.
+It was a UX design choice that I chose to make.
+If I get marked down for this, I will re-submit without it.

 Adding this button created a new set of bugs and problems, but I got through it and fixed them.
+Sometimes (most times?) simple is better!

 I am happy with how the app looks, its fully mobile and tablet responsive and I am very glad I took a break from the logic side of the task halfway through to actually customise the app and make it unique.
 This was in accordance with my initial wireframing and UX design features and improvements that I designed before starting out this project.
-I am extremely proud of this effort!
+I am proud of this effort.

 The main criteria involved using vanilla JavaScript only, so I started off by pseudo-coding the entire logical steps for the program to work as intended.
 I find my pseudo is slowly improving, however I usually miss steps that then lead to bugs, however I really enjoy getting stuck in to solving them, so I am sure I will improve as time goes on.